 How To Make Coconut Shrimp

-In a rush to get dinner on the table?
-You can pan-fry the shrimp in minutes!
 Heat 3 tablespoons of neutral oil in a large heavy skillet over medium-high heat.
-When the oil is hot, add shrimp and pan fry until golden brown, about two minutes total.
+When the oil is hot, add the shrimp and fry until golden brown, about two minutes total.
+Remove to a plate lined with a paper towel to drain.

 For The Mango Dipping Sauce